-Do you notice your dog scratching more than usual?
+Do you notice your dog scratching a lot more than usual?
 Or has he developed sores from constant licking and chewing?
-Learn how to help relieve dog itchy skin.
+Learn how to help relieve dogs with itchy skin issues.
+Why is my dog itching all of a sudden?
+Why is my dog itching so much?

 Help!
 My Dog Is Constantly Scratching And Biting Himself